contentstack/contentstack-export/README.md

  access_token: '' // Stack access_token
  management_token: '' //Stack management_token
- data: '' // Relative path to the directory, where exported data is to be stored. ex: './contents' ...
+ data: '' // Relative path to the directory, where exported data is to be stored. ex: './contents'
+ useEUApi: false // Set to true if your stacks are hosted in the Europe ...
 }
 ```

 ## Usage
 After setting the configuration, you'll can run the below given commands!